If you want to teach English online, good for you! There is a vast and still growing job market for it.

-English is the most widespread language in the world, with around 2 billion speakers, and 375 million ESL learners (according to the British Council), so if you want to teach it, the potential market is vast and still growing.
+English is the most widespread language in the world, with around 2 billion speakers, and 375 million ESL learners.
+That is according to the British Council.

 Regardless of the place of birth, people need to learn English to effectively use the internet, communicate with friends abroad, travel, and gain new skills.